MAGALA-RICHARD/apsimNGpy/docs/README.md

     If `True` APSIM uses multiple threads, by default `True`
     :param simulations:

-:param verbose: bool logger.infos diagnostic information such as false report name and simulation
+:param verbose: bool logs diagnostic information such as false report name and simulation
 :param get_dict: bool, return a dictionary of data frame paired by the report table names default to False :param init_only, runs without returning the result defaults to 'False'. returns
     instance of the class APSIMNG
-     before `run` method is called the results is None **example**
+     before `run` method is called the results is None

+**example**
 ```python
 from apsimNGpy.core.base_data import load_default_simulations